Planning-nl/vue3-i18n/README.md

 console.log(t.main); // Nordrhein Westfalen
 ```

+> You should apply `patch` on the original translations object, not on a resolver (obtained by the `resolve` function).

 ## i18n for generic components

 This lightweight module is perfect for providing i18n in generic components.

-Just define your translations in a seperate file and export it (global).
-Then import
+Just define your translations in a seperate file and export it.
+Then import the translations into your component(s) and
-the translations into your component(s) and use them.
-Add translations for the locales
+use them where you need them.
+Add translations for the locales that you wish to include by default.

-you wish to include by default.
+That's all you need to do.

-That's all.

-This enables applications using your component to `patch` the translation set with
+This enables applications using your component to `patch` the translation set with additional locales, or even to
-additional locales, or even to override the defaults that you have set.
+override the defaults that you have set.

 Better still, `patch` enforces that all messages are translated.
-So if you add a new
-message in an update, your users will receive a typescript error which notifies them
+So if you add a new message in an update, your users
-to provide translations for their own locales.
+will receive a typescript error which forces them to provide translations for their own locales.

-## Other features
+## Howto

-This module doesn't ship with additional features.
+This module doesn't (need to) ship with extra goodies such as string format patterns, pluralization, number and dates.

-Fortunately, you can still achieve these useful features (and more):
-* String format patterns
-* Pluralization
-* Number formatting
-* Date formatting
-* Lazy loading

-It's just up to you to implement them, though this is usually easy due to the
-flexibility of this module.
-Here are some suggestions.
+It's easy to implement it by yourself.
+The following examples might give you some ideas.

 ### String format patterns

-We don't support them as we don't need them.
-We recommend using functions, as it provides type safety.
-With
-template literals the syntax is ergonomic enough.
-We can use it to back-reference other
-translations (even functions), or use placeholders.
+Most i18n frameworks allow special patterns in translation strings as placeholders or references to other translations.

+This library doesn't post-process strings at all, so it doesn't have any such patterns.
+Just use functions, as they
+provide flexibility as well as type safety.
+Example:

 ```typescript
 import { l, resolve } from "@planning.nl/vue3-i18n";